Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Is it safe to sleep on your back when pregnant?

-After 28 weeks, the current guidance is to avoid going to sleep on your back.
-The Heazell et al. (2019) study found an association between falling asleep on your back after 28 weeks and a higher rate of late stillbirth (odds ratio approximately 2.3), leading to the SOS (Save Our Sleep) campaign recommendation.
-The critical reassurance — which is as important as the guidance itself — is that this applies to the position you fall asleep in, not the position you wake up in.
-If you wake during the night and find yourself on your back, this is not harmful.
-Simply return to your side to go back to sleep.
-The research was based on the going-to-sleep position, and it is not physically possible or necessary to consciously maintain sleep position throughout the night.
-The guidance is precautionary and sensible: settle on your side as you fall asleep from 28 weeks, do not worry about rolling during sleep, and discuss any concerns with your midwife.
+After 28 weeks, the current guidance from ACOG and UK maternity guidelines is to avoid going to sleep on your back.
+Two independent epidemiological studies — Stacey et al. (2011) in New Zealand (2.6× increased stillbirth odds) and Heazell et al. (2019) in the UK (2.3× increased odds) — found an association between falling asleep on the back after 28 weeks and a higher rate of late stillbirth.
+These are correlational findings, not proof of causation, but the association is biologically plausible (IVC compression reducing uteroplacental perfusion) and consistent across independent populations.
+The critical reassurance is that this applies to the position you fall asleep in — not the position you wake up in.
+If you wake during the night on your back, simply return to your side and go back to sleep.
+Rolling during sleep is normal and not dangerous.
+The guidance is achievable: settle on your side as you fall asleep from 28 weeks; you do not need to consciously maintain your position throughout the night.

 Why can’t I sleep during pregnancy?